viljavai/Tietorakenteet-ja-algoritmit/README.md

-## Selected executions of algorithms and datastructures
+## Selected executions of algorithms and datastructures in python